bclarkson-code/Tricycle/README.md

 transformer blocks, all that remains is to turn the embeddings back into tokens.
 We can do this by passing them through a dense layer to turn each embedding into a `1 x vocab_size` vector.
-We can treat each of these outputs as a probablility distribution over all tokens where larger numbers mean that the model thinks a token is more likely to come next and smaller numbers mean that the model thinks a token is less likely to come next.
+We can treat each of these outputs as a probability distribution over all tokens where larger numbers mean that the model thinks a token is more likely to come next and smaller numbers mean that the model thinks a token is less likely to come next.